Which network setup fits your profile?

 Advantages: plug-and-play OPNsense (fully configured), Dutch support, hardware and software from one party, long lifecycle.

-We don’t sell this — but if you’re at this level, it’s the honest recommendation.
+Not in the shop — but if you’re at this level, it’s the honest recommendation.

-Overview by threat profile
+Overview by profile

 | Profile | Hardware | Approach | Cost |